 Big Big Schedule

 Here is my take on the schedule, based loosely on the older monthly design, except it also includes Future Months as you scroll down.
-I tried to keep it simple, what you see is what is what you get, no text substitution or corrections.
-It updates daily.
-There are two versions - one that uses an older feed (now confirmed to have future months), and one that uses a newer feed (used by the new official schedule).
+I tried to keep it simple, all available months on one page.
+The New Feed auto-updates daily, the Original Feed less often than that.